KashyapMavani/TaxRevenueTransparency/README.md

 # TaxRevenueTransparency
-## Government Money tracker based on web3, made using truffle and reactjs
+Government Money tracker based on web3, made using TRUFFLE and REACTJS